 Alternatively, you can use keyword research tools, such as:

 - Answer the Public – Finds you possible questions that users enter in Google for a given topic.

-- Google AdWords Keyword Planner – Estimating search volumes for keywords, the competition and the cost per click.
+- Google Ads Keyword Planner – Estimating search volumes for keywords, the competition and the cost per click.